go-julian/vision-ai-intern-assignment/README.md

 # Vision AI intern assignment
 ## Exercise 1 – Image classification

 This is the instruction for AI intern assignment at [Golden Owl](https://goldenowl.asia).
-You will build a simple Image Classification model base on [Teachable Machine](https://teachablemachine.withgoogle.com/) or your hardware.
+You will build a simple Image Classification model base on [Teachable Machine](https://teachablemachine.withgoogle.com/) or [Tensorflow](https://tensorflow.org/).

 You will do “**Classify dog and cat images**”.
 For example: